Robby Hammock

-Robert Wade Hammock (born May 13, 1977) is an American professional baseball former catcher and current coach.
-He was formerly a longtime player and later quality control and catching coach for the Arizona Diamondbacks.
+Robert Wade Hammock (born May 13, 1977) is an American former professional baseball catcher and current coach for the San Diego Padres of Major League Baseball (MLB).
+He played in MLB for the Arizona Diamondbacks.
+Hammock was the catcher for Randy Johnson's perfect game on May 18, 2004.

 Playing career

+Hammock played baseball at South Cobb High School, and later for DeKalb College and the Georgia Bulldogs.

 Hammock was drafted three times: in 1995 by the Florida Marlins, in 1997 by the Tampa Bay Devil Rays, and in 1998 by the Arizona Diamondbacks.
 He played five seasons at various minor league levels from 1998 to 2002.
 In 2003, he played in 65 games for the major league club, batting .282 and starting 28 games at catcher.
 His numbers were good enough to earn him a place on the 2003 Topps All-Star Rookie Roster.
-Robby was the third catcher behind Chad Moeller and Rod Barajas for Arizona in 2003.
+Hammock was the third catcher behind Chad Moeller and Rod Barajas for Arizona in 2003.